 This visualization helps users to see all the thumbnails together and easily view the distinction between them.

-6.3 Timeline Visualization
+6.3 Timeline

 The interactive timeline view includes all the thumbnails on a timeline which indicates the time when the page was archived.

 The lines on the timeline represent the thumbnails and mementos and on clicking on the line we can see a twitter card style thumbnail displayed below the timeline.

+Two different colors are used to represent the “Thumbnails” and “Non-thumbnail mementos”, yellow and black respectively.

 This difference between this and other visualizations is that depending on the size of the TimeMap, the timeline includes mementos that are not selected as a part of the summary as well.